-Preston Singletary au contraire – using glass to create traditional Northwest Coast art masterpieces.
+Preston Singletary is au contraire – using glass instead the traditional wood to create traditional Northwest Coast art masterpieces.

 “I sometimes hope that people will view my work on other levels not associated with ‘ethnic art.’
 At the same time, it is this inspiration that gives my work its power.
 I see my work as an extension of tradition and a declaration that Native cultures are alive and developing new technologies and new ways of communicating the ancient codes and symbols of this land.”